How to sew piping for a flawless finish?

 • Hold it in place with a few stitches on the machine , without tightening too much so that it remains flexible.

-Why is this step important?
-It prevents the rope from moving during future manipulations.
+Why is this step important ?
+It prevents the rope from moving during subsequent manipulations.

 Sandwich the rope in the bias